-As a result of what I have been learning from our correspondence, and consonant with Marsha Linehan's observations, I find myself increasingly limiting my use of the term BPD to refering only to pervasive patterns of emotional hyper-reactivity.
+As a result of what I have been learning from our correspondence, and consonant with Marsha Linehan's observations, I find myself increasingly limiting my use of the term BPD to referring only to pervasive patterns of emotional hyper-reactivity.

 There may well be some individuals with BPD who are genuinely manipulative or sadistic.

 These habits now would suggest to me co-morbid diagnoses, that is, a combination of borderline personality emotional hyper-reactivity with narcissistic (ignoring others' feelings and concerns) and/or psychopathic (conning) patterns.

 In the Journal of Personality Disorders a 2006 an excellent article by Nancy Nyquist Potter, PhD entitled "What is Manipulative Behavior Anyway?" looked to define the term manipulative.
 "In the Hare Psychopathy Checklist (cited in Bowers, 2002) ... manipulation is defined as deception used for personal gain, without concern for victims."

-Interestingly, the point of Dr. Potter's article, like the point of your writing, H.O., in this post, is that many clinicians, and lay people also, too readily utilize the term manipulative with clients who have a bpd diagnosis.
-Bpd sufferers get further stigmitized this way.
+Interestingly, the point of Dr. Potter's article, like the point of your writing, H.O., in this post, is that many clinicians, and laypeople also, too readily utilize the term manipulative with clients who have a BPD diagnosis.
+BPD sufferers get further stigmatized this way.
 These terms show no sympathy for the suffering that their hyper-intense emotions cause them to endure.